 Creating a spam routing trigger based on intent

-The example trigger below assigns spam tickets to a dummy group.
-If you prefer to handle spam requests a different way, choose a different action in the Actions pane.
+The example trigger below assigns spam tickets to a specified group.
+Choose a different action in the Actions pane if you prefer to handle spam tickets a different way.

 To create a spam routing trigger